William Adam Wilson

-William Adam Wilson FRSE (28 July 1928 – 14 March 1994) was a 20th-century Scottish lawyer who served as Professor of Scots Law att Edinburgh University.
-He was known in authorship as W. A. Wilson and informally as Bill Wilson.
+William Adam Wilson FRSE (28 July 1928 – 14 March 1994) was a Scottish lawyer who served as Professor of Scots Law at the University of Edinburgh.
+As an author he was known as W. A. Wilson and informally as Bill Wilson.

-Edinburgh University's W. A. Wilson Memorial Lecture inaugurated in 1995, is named in his honour.
+The University of Edinburgh's W. A. Wilson Memorial Lecture, inaugurated in 1995, is named in his honour.

 Life

-He was born in Glasgow on 28 July 1928 the son of Hugh Wilson and his wife, Anne adam.
+Wilson was born in Glasgow on 28 July 1928 the son of Anne Adam and Hugh Wilson, her husband.
 He was educated at Hillhead High School.